Have you ever lost track of any of these tools in the past?

 In this article...

 The Cost of Failing to Track Small Tools

-We’ve established it’s expensive to waste on tracking small tools.
-The question is, where do the bulk of the losses come from?
+We’ve established it’s expensive to waste money and time on tracking small tools.
+The question is, where does the bulk of the losses come from?

 The average business loses anywhere between $10,000 to millions of dollars for every hour of downtime which is unacceptable.